eodms-sgdot/py-eodms-rapi/docs/about.rst

 Contact
 -------

-If you have any questions or require support, please contact the EODMS Support Team at nrcan.eodms-sgdot.rncan@canada.ca.
+If you have any questions or require support, please contact the EODMS Support Team at eodms-sgdot@nrcan-rncan.gc.ca.

 License
 -------

 MIT License

-Copyright (c) 2021 Her Majesty the Queen in Right of Canada, as represented by the President of the Treasury Board
+Copyright (c) 2020-2022 Her Majesty the Queen in Right of Canada, as represented by the President of the Treasury Board

 Permission is hereby granted, free of charge, to any person obtaining a